Big and Tall Fit Guide

 We looked at everything from specialty big and tall brands to workwear staples and everyday basics.
 Our top picks are based on fit, fabric quality, durability, and what real customers have to say.
 Whether you need a heavy-duty layer for working outside or a comfortable base for a casual weekend, there’s a thermal on this list for you.
 Let’s get into the brands that are getting it right.

-Strongsize: Premium Comfort and an Unbeatable Fit
+Strongsize: The Ultimate in Comfort and Fit

 If you’re tired of thermals that are just wider, not better, Strongsize is the answer.
 We built our brand to solve the fit issues that big and tall men face every day.
 Standard thermals often fail because they're just scaled-up versions of smaller sizes, resulting in a fit that's tight in the chest and shoulders while being baggy in the wrong places.
 Our waffle-knit thermals are designed from the ground up with a proportional fit, giving you room where you need it without looking sloppy.
 We use premium, soft fabrics with the right amount of stretch and add extra length to the body and sleeves, so everything stays put.
 It’s the perfect combination of comfort and thoughtful construction.